 3. Catamount Falls – Green Mountain Falls

-The hike to Catamount Falls takes a moderately difficult 2.8 mile loop trail that starts in the quaint mountain town of Green Mountain Falls.
+The hike to Catamount Falls starts in the picturesque town of Green Mountain Falls.
 This hike has not one, but three different waterfalls that spill down the mountainside from Pikes Peak.
-It’s reached by taking the Thomas Trailhead right from town.
+It’s reached by taking the Thomas Trailhead right from town and making a nearly 3 mile loop.
 The trail is pretty well marked with yellow circular signs.

 You’ll come to the first waterfall, Crystal Falls, after just a half mile.
 Make sure to stop at the observation area a bit further along to get another perspective on the trail.
-The next section of the trail is the most demanding but after 0.7 more miles you’ll be rewarded with a view of Catamount Falls.
+Catamount Falls is about ¾ of a mile further along a more strenuous section of trail

 After checking out Catamount Falls, you’ll head north, back towards town along the Thomas Trail where another small waterfall can be observed from a little footbridge.
 This hike is perfect for a hot summer day as the trail is very shaded.
 If you aren’t up for making the entire 2.8 mile loop, you can just follow the directions above to reach Crystal Falls and return back the same way you came.